mburtless/gloo-mesh/docs/content/concepts/concepts.md

 ## Virtual Meshes

-To enable multi-cluster configuration, users will group multiple meshes together into an object called a [`VirtualMesh`]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.virtual_mesh/" %}}).
+To enable multicluster configuration, users will group multiple meshes together into an object called a [`VirtualMesh`]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.virtual_mesh/" %}}).
 The virtual mesh exposes configuration to facilitate cross-cluster communications.

 For a virtual mesh to be considered valid, Gloo Mesh will first try to establish trust based on the [trust model](https://spiffe.io/spiffe/concepts/#trust-domain) defined by the user -- is there complete shared trust and a common root and identity?
 Or is there limited trust between clusters and traffic is gated by egress and ingress gateways?
 Gloo Mesh ships with an agent that helps facilitate cross-cluster certificate signing requests safely, to minimize the operational burden around managing certificates.